 Namaste is a beautiful Sanskrit word that means “may the light in you greet the light in me”.
 The “light” refers to your soul or Higher Self.

-The greeting is used in India as an everyday exchange.
+The greeting is used in parts of India as an everyday exchange.
 What I love most about it is teachers say it to students and students to teachers – with the same level of respect.
 The greeting is soul to soul and since we all have soul that is equally important, everyone receives the same level of respect.
 Beautiful.

 The second reason I love it is we add the Anjali Mudra to it.
 A mudra is simply a way of placing the body that directs energy flow through a certain area of the body.
 The Anjali Mudra, hands placed in front of the heart center, directs energy through the heart.
 What a lovely way to greet another person’s soul!